Affine logic for constructive mathematics: Intuitionistic sets and functions

 \begin{defn} For sets $A,B$, an \textbf{anafunction}\footnote{This term is inspired by the ``anafunctors'' of~\cite{makkai:avoiding-choice}.} is a relation $F$ on $A\times B$ that is total and functional, i.e.\ such that

 \end{defn}

 If $f:A\to B$ is a function, then $(f(x)\ieq y)$ is an anafunction; the principle of \textbf{function comprehension} (a.k.a.\ \textbf{unique choice}) says that every anafunction is of this form.
-Function comprehension is not provable in higher-order logic, and indeed fails in most triposes.
-Nevertheless, constructivists of Bishop's school often assume it implicitly (one can argue for it by positing a closer relationship between ``operations'' and the existential quantifier than is implied by higher-order logic).
+Function comprehension is not provable in first-order logic, higher-order logic, or logic-enriched type theory, and indeed fails in many triposes.
+Nevertheless, constructivists of Bishop's school often assume it implicitly (one can argue for it by positing a closer relationship between ``operations'' and the existential quantifier than is implied by first-order or higher-order logic).

 In the absence of function comprehension, it is often preferable to use anafunctions rather than functions.
 For instance, this is how one builds the topos represented by a tripos (such as a realizability topos), and in particular how one recovers the correct internal logic of a topos from its tripos of subobjects.